 Life happens.
 Give me a call or shoot me a text or email, I will confirm that I received notice.
-Just make sure to let me know 24 hours before your session to avoid paying the $50 cancellation fee.
+Just make sure to let me know 24 hours before your session to avoid paying the full session cancellation fee.

 Sounds good!
 How do I get started?

 Give me a call or complete the contact section for our phone consultation.
 If after that conversation you are ready to schedule we can set a time to meet and I will send you documents through an online portal to complete (saves paper!)
-These include the disclosure statement, an intake questionnaire, a section for BC/BS insurance if you have it, and a section to input a credit card in the secure site.
-Please have these complete before we meet, I currently have some availability for new clients on Thursdays and Fridays.
+These include the disclosure statement, an intake questionnaire, and a section to input a credit card in the secure site.
+Please have these completed before the first session.

 Have more questions?
 Send them my way!